Emily Dickinson Lexicon

 dark, n. [see dark, adj.] (webplay: blazes, chalk, cheerful, concealed, darkness, easily, every, explained, hear, heavenly, ignorance, keeping, known, learning, light, obscure, saying, spark, unknown, ways, vision).

-- Time before dawn; period before morning; hours before the aurora of sunrise; [fig.] state of being that receives enlightenment.
+- Time before dawn; period before morning; hours before sunrise; spare time for reading poetry; [fig.] mystery; enigma; riddle; conundrum; other world.

 - Sorrow; grief; heartache; sadness.